Grayscale image of a robotic arm in a clean, modern environment.

 • Greater accuracy: Human experts verify and refine details for precision, assisting in informed decisions.

 • Case-specific insights: Clinical judgment from experts adds context beyond raw data.
-This expert insights can support your medical opinions.
+This expert insight can support your medical opinions.

-• Balanced perspective: When efficiency of technology combines with expertise of professionals, the narratives become flawless and precise.
+• Balanced perspective: When the efficiency of technology combines with the expertise of professionals, the narratives become flawless and precise.

 • Error reduction: Hybrid review minimizes missed facts or misinterpretations.